-The total OPEB liability in the June 30, 2021, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Valuation Date June 30, 2021
+Valuation Date June 30, 2022

-Age Adjustment Factor 2.193763
+Age Adjustment Factor 2.223952

 Average Retirement Age 68

 Actuarial Cost Method Entry Age Normal

 Amortization Method Level Percentage of Payroll

-Bond Yield 2.18%
+Bond Yield 3.46%

-Discount Rate 2.18%
+Discount Rate 3.46%

 Participants Valued Only current active employees, retired participants, and covered dependents are valued.
 No future entrants are considered in this valuation.

 Projected Salary Increases 4.00% per year

-Mortality Pub-2010 Public Retirement Plans Mortality Tables, with mortality improvement projected for 10 years model promulgated by the Society of Actuaries for use in long-term trend projection.
+Mortality Pub-2010 Public Retirement Plans Mortality Tables, with mortality improvement projected for 10 years

+Healthcare Cost Trend The cost trend numbers used were developed consistent with the Getzen model promulgated by the Society of Actuaries for use in long-term trend projection.
 The Affordable Care Act (ACA) excise tax will ultimately affect all plans.
 Due to the variability of the ACA excise tax plan, healthcare trends could raise an average of 0.5% or more in each year.